Richard Potter (Canadian politician)

 Richard Thomas Potter (January 20, 1915 – February 16, 2009) was a Canadian physician and politician in Ontario.
 He served as a Progressive Conservative member of the Legislative Assembly of Ontario from 1967 to 1975, representing the eastern Ontario riding of Quinte.

 Background

-He received his early education locally before attending Queen's University in Kingston, Ontario.
+Potter received his early education locally before attending Queen's University in Kingston, Ontario.
 In 1939, he graduated as a physician.
-Immediately after graduation, he enlisted in the Royal Canadian Army Medical Corps, serving as a military medic during the Second World War.
+Immediately after graduation, he enlisted in the Royal Canadian Army Medical Corps, serving as a military medic during World War II.
 Using his medical expertise, he provided care to soldiers injured in battles across Europe.

-Potter was part of an advanced mobile medical unit, responsible for treating soldiers close to the front lines.
+He was part of an advanced mobile medical unit, responsible for treating soldiers close to the front lines.
 By the end of his military service, he had attained the rank of lieutenant colonel.

 Following his discharge, Potter returned to his hometown of Belleville, Ontario, where he established himself as a family doctor and anesthetist.
-In addition to his medical career, he married Enid Grace Weaver, with whom he raised four children: Thomas, Frances, Andrew, and Karen.
+He married Enid Grace Weaver, with whom he had four children: Thomas, Frances, Andrew, and Karen.